subvisual/subvisual.com/src/posts/2021-04-30-large-scale-production-in-a-rush-utrust-ico/index.md

   - elixir
   - blockchain
 intro: >
-    This is the story of how we ended up with an unrealistic time-frame to launch a platform, of the decisions we made along the way, and fortunately, of how it all turned out really well.
+    This is the story of how we ended up with an ambitious time-frame to launch a platform, of the decisions we made along the way, and fortunately, of how it all turned out really well.
 ---